Michael Schimmel Center for the Arts

-The Michael Schimmel Center for the Arts is the principal theatre of Pace University and is located at the University's New York City campus in Lower Manhattan.
-Facing City Hall near the foot of the Brooklyn Bridge and blocks from the World Trade Center, it provides performance and assembly facilities to the university and the general public.
-The box office and theatre entrance are located on 3 Spruce Street, east of Park Row, near the corner of Gold Street.
+The Michael Schimmel Center for the Arts was the principal theatre of Pace University and is located at the University's New York City campus in Lower Manhattan.
+Facing City Hall near the foot of the Brooklyn Bridge and blocks from the World Trade Center, it provided performance and assembly facilities to the university and the general public.

-Named after Michael Schimmel, the center features a 655-seat theater, one of the largest theaters in Lower Manhattan.
-The center presents drama, dance, comedy, jazz, classical music and cabaret.
-Since September 2005, the center has been home to the television show Inside the Actors Studio.
+Named after Michael Schimmel, a longtime benefactor of the university, the center featured a 655-seat theater, one of the largest theaters in Lower Manhattan.
+The center presented drama, dance, comedy, jazz, classical music and cabaret.
+Beginning in September 2005, the center has been home to the television show Inside the Actors Studio.

-Beginning in the Fall of 2011, the Executive Director of the center, Martin Kagan, started a performance series that features dance, world music, cabaret, theatre, comedy and an art history lecture series by Dr. Janetta Rebold Benton.
+In July 2023, the center closed as part of a major renovation to the One Pace Plaza building that will see the auditorium rebuilt into multiple smaller performing arts spaces.